tj-messi/cv-computer-visual-tj/跟做项目/项目1/Literature Review of RNN-Time-series-Anomaly-Detection paper.md

 ---
 ##Background
 In addition to LSTM networks, other variants of RNNs have also been explored for anomaly detection.
-For instance, the proposed RNN-based model in this paper (Park, 2018) utilizes a stacked RNN architecture to recursively predict future values of time-series data.
-This model then calculates anomaly scores based on the deviation between the predicted and actual values, using a multivariate Gaussian distribution model.
+For instance, the proposed RNN-based model in this paper (Park, 2018) utilizes ___a stacked RNN architecture to recursively predict future values___ of time-series data.
+This model then calculates anomaly scores based on the deviation between the predicted and actual values, using a multivariate ___Gaussian distribution model___.

 more exactly,The model employs a two-stage strategy comprising time-series prediction and anomaly score calculation.

-In the first stage, a stacked RNN model is trained on a clean dataset (without anomalies) to recursively predict future values of the time series.
+1:In the first stage, a stacked RNN model is trained on a clean dataset (without anomalies) to ___recursively predict future values of the time series___.
 This model is then utilized to detect anomalies in a test dataset where anomalies are present.

-The second stage involves fitting a multivariate Gaussian distribution to the predicted time-series data and calculating anomaly scores based on the deviation from the distribution.
+2:The second stage involves fitting a multivariate Gaussian distribution to the predicted time-series data and ___calculating anomaly scores based on the deviation from the distribution___.

 ###Dataset